Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the verb 'predict' and resource 'text layout dimensions' covering height, line count, overflow, and breakpoints.
-It distinguishes itself from sibling tools by focusing on offline text measurement without browser or Figma, which none of the siblings do.
+The description clearly states the verb 'predict' and the resource 'text layout', and distinguishes itself from sibling tools by focusing on pure text measurement without browser, Figma, or AI dependencies.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.